nantoni/nantoni.github.io/_posts/work/2018-04-23-multiplexer-driver.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We then wrote a program to use our tool via command line and a documentation for our colleagues to understand the tool and to be able to embed it in their code.
 While coding the tool's methods we also coded some unit tests to assert that the methods are working the way they should.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We had achieved this task so we packed the whole in a zip file and we sent it to our colleagues on Skype.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once we had achieved this task we packed the whole in a zip file and we sent it to our colleagues through Skype.